 Kiwi conservation advocate Nicola Toki and her IVLP study group surveying Limahula Gardens on Kauai in 2012.

 Each year the Department develops several dozen IVLP programs on different topics.
 Our Embassies around the world are then invited to nominate citizens of their host countries for particular IVLPs.
 Each program is typically 2 or 3 weeks long and accepts 10 to 25 participants from different countries.
 In each case we try to create a highly diverse, promising group of attendees who will learn from each other and form lasting networks.

 In total, the IVLP brings more than 4,000 International Visitors to the United States each year.
 Since its inception in 1940, the program has hosted more than 200,000 people, including 300 current and former Chiefs of State and Heads of Government, thousands of cabinet-level ministers, thousands of influential educators and commentators, and many other distinguished leaders from the public, private, and not-for-profit sectors.

 This year, instead of nominating several Kiwis for the programs developed in DC, we decided to develop our own “single country” IVLP on a topic of great importance to the Embassy – economic development, trade, investment, capacity building, and networking in and among communities of first peoples.
-Specifically, we will be sending a group of six emerging Maori business leaders to the United States for three weeks to visit leading American Indian and Alaskan Native corporations and universities, meet with American Indian and Alaskan Native business leaders, and experience the diversity of American first peoples culture, tribal organization, and entrepreneurship.
+Specifically, we will be sending a group of five emerging Maori business leaders to the United States for three weeks to visit leading American Indian and Alaskan Native corporations and universities, meet with American Indian and Alaskan Native business leaders, and experience the diversity of American first peoples culture, tribal organization, and entrepreneurship.